Milan scrubs up after years as Italy's ugly sister

 Host of the 2015 Expo, Milan has taken advantage of the World Fair to rejuvenate its image, attracting new investment in a makeover that officials hope might mark the start of a broader revival for the whole country.

-The sleek headquarters of Italian bank Unicredit, the centrepiece of one of several new developments that dot the northern city, is a state-of-the-art reminder of Milan's status as a financial hub.
+The sleek headquarters of Italian bank Unicredit, the centerpiece of one of several new developments that dot the northern city, is a state-of-the-art reminder of Milan's status as a financial hub.

 And while the gothic Duomo cathedral and Galleria shopping arcade recall past glories, modern ventures -- such as the "Vertical Forest" apartment blocks whose balconies bloom with trees and plants -- point to a newfound confidence.